 - We picked interim officers

-- We had a logo
+- We created a logo

-- We had a temporary meeting place
+- We obtained a temporary meeting place

 - We had around 15 members but were averaging 25 people at our meetings